Jeomon/Web-Search-Agent/src/agent/web/prompt/combined.md

 4. **Use the Screenshot for Reference**: The screenshot helps you see the visualize the elements on the page and to evaluate the new state (screenshot,ally tree) got from executing the previous action and do the next action to move forward so as to solve the problem.
 Cross-reference the screenshot to better understand the position of elements.
 Understand the role and name of that element in the A11y Tree to decide the next action.

-5. **Adapt When Actions Fail**: If an action does not yield the expected result, select an alternative approach to solve the task rather than repeating the same action.
+5. **Adapt When Actions Fail**: If an action does not yield the expected result or it's invalid, select an alternative action to solve the task rather than repeating the same action over and over again.

-6. **Handling auto suggestions in Comboboxes**: When interacting with elements like **comboboxes**, pay attention to the auto suggestions in `listbox` that appear after typing a query or term into the combobox. **Always check** for these `options` and sometimes they could be relevant keep in mind of that before moving on to the next action, rather than assuming that the typed input was sufficient.
+6. **Handling auto suggestions**: If you are typing on a input field sometimes auto suggestions appear, you can either select the suggestion or continue typing to ignore it.
+But some case auto suggestions may act as barrier to fill the next input field in that case always pick the right suggestion then move on.

 7. **Signing In on Trusted Domains**: When navigating trusted domains that require sign-in (e.g., Google, Amazon, etc.), complete the sign-in process before continuing with further interactions on that page.